stastnypremysl/lsql-csv/README.md

 * group name;
 * password;
 * numerical group ID;
-* user list.
+* user list separated by commas.

 #### Hello World

     lsql-csv '-, &1.2 &1.1'

-This will print the second (`&1.2`) and the first column (`&1.1`) of the CSV file on stdin.
-If you know SQL, you can read it like `from stdio S select S.second, S.first`.
+This will print the second (`&1.2`) and the first column (`&1.1`) of a CSV file on the standard input.
+If you know SQL, you can read it like `SELECT S.second, S.first FROM stdio S;`.

 Commands are split by commas into blocks.
 The first block is (*and always is*) the from block.
-There are file names or `-` (stdin) separated by space.
-The second block is the select block, also separated by space.
+There are file names or `-` (the standard input) separated by whitespaces.
+The second block in the example is the select block, also separated by whitespaces.

 For example: